RomainSinclair/Storage-Backup-Recovery-Procore-Plus-Lab/ticket-64-bacula-client-install.md

 - Build from source requires a writable working directory — use $HOME, not /tmp or other restricted paths

-**Screenshots**

-*bacula-fd.conf showing Director configuration entries*

-*Bacula web UI — clients list showing dev-app-rs1, dev-performance-rs1, stage-web-rs1 all registered*

-Procore-Plus Lab Environment  |  CentOS Stream / RHEL  |  Page
+Procore-Plus Lab Environment  |  CentOS Stream / RHEL  |